socsieng/IndentX/readme.md

 ## Issues

+### Known issues

+There is a known issue when upgrading from previous versions of IndentX where [sub modules aren't reloaded](https://github.com/socsieng/IndentX/issues/7).
+The work-around for this is to restart Sublime Text.

+A solution to this issue should be available soon.

+### Reporting issues

 Please [report any issues](https://github.com/socsieng/IndentX/issues) with this plugin with the following sample structure in the body:

     Issue with command: {command name}